Aliases for CSNK1E Gene

 GeneCards Summary for CSNK1E Gene

-CSNK1E (Casein Kinase 1, Epsilon) is a Protein Coding gene.
-Diseases associated with CSNK1E include advanced sleep phase syndrome.
-Among its related pathways are GPCR Pathway and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein kinase activity.
-An important paralog of this gene is CSNK1G2.
+CSNK1E (Casein Kinase 1 Epsilon) is a Protein Coding gene.
+Diseases associated with CSNK1E include Developmental And Epileptic Encephalopathy 1 and West Syndrome.
+Among its related pathways are G-Beta Gamma Signaling and Pathways of neurodegeneration - multiple diseases.
+Gene Ontology (GO) annotations related to this gene include protein kinase activity.
+An important paralog of this gene is TPTEP2-CSNK1E.

 Casein kinases are operationally defined by their preferential utilization of acidic proteins such as caseins as substrates.
 Can phosphorylate a large number of proteins.
 Participates in Wnt signaling.
-Phosphorylates DVL1.
+Phosphorylates DVL1 and DVL2.
 Central component of the circadian clock.
-In balance with PP1, determines the circadian period length, through the regulation of the speed and rhythmicity of PER1 and PER2 phospohorylation.
+In balance with PP1, determines the circadian period length, through the regulation of the speed and rhythmicity of PER1 and PER2 phosphorylation.
 Controls PER1 and PER2 nuclear transport and degradation.
 Inhibits cytokine-induced granuloytic differentiation.